tidyverse/forcats/tests/testthat/_snaps/na.md

       fct_na_value_to_level(1)
     Condition
       Error in `fct_na_value_to_level()`:
-      ! `f` must be a factor or character vector, not a numeric vector Code
+      ! `f` must be a factor or character vector, not a number.
+    Code
       fct_na_value_to_level(f, level = 1)
     Condition